stevecochrane/design-pattern-examples/README.md

 The `lowercase-string/` directory has an example showing how to convert a string to lowercase using the Java IO libraries.
 To run the example, compile `InputTest.java`.

+## Factory Pattern

+Factory provides a way to encapsulate the creation of an object.
+Instead of instantiating new concrete classes, we can instead call a method that returns a new object, and that way we are then dependent on an interface and not a concrete class.
+This follows the Dependency Inversion Principle: "Depend upon abstractions.
+Do not depend upon concrete classes."

+There are three examples here.
+The first one, Simple Factory, is not technically a Design Pattern, but it's close.
+We have SimplePizzaFactory here, which is a separate class entirely for the creation of a pizza object.
+This is a step in the right direction, and if additional classes come along that also need to create pizzas, this will provide a reusable way to do that, but there's not much flexibility.

+The Factory Method example takes this one step further and adds an abstract PizzaStore class for more flexibility.
+Now we have an abstraction for both the product (Pizza) and the creator (PizzaStore).
+This enables us to extend the Pizza and PizzaStore classes to enable not only multiple kinds of pizzas, but multiple kinds of pizza stores creating their own style of pizzas.
+To run this example, compile `PizzaTestDrive.java`.

+And then we have the Abstract Factory example, which provides an interface for a family of products.
+(In this case going beyond just pizza to also include the ingredients for the pizza.)
+This results in another layer of classes so it's not always better than Factory Method, but it's useful for creating products that belong together.
+In this case there isn't a working example, because it would have caused me to create a ton of little classes for all of the ingredients.